The Equivariance Criterion in a Linear Model for Fixed-X Cases: Introduction

 \section{Introduction}

 {\arabic{section}}

-Consider a general linear model problem with a response $Y \in \mathbb{R}$ and a covariate vector ${\bf X} \in \mathbb{R}^p$.
-The aims of the linear model are to build a linear functional relationship between $y$ and $X$ from paired observation $({\bf X}_1,Y_1),\cdots,({\bf X}_n,Y_n)$ and predict a future $Y_0$ given ${\bf X}_0$.
-Predominately in literature, a fixed-X assumption has been used with the following understandings:
+Consider a general linear model with a response $Y \in \mathbb{R}$ and a covariate vector ${\bf X} \in \mathbb{R}^p$.
+The aims of the linear model are to build a linear functional relationship between $Y$ and ${\bf X}$ from paired observations, $({\bf X}_1,Y_1),\dots,({\bf X}_n,Y_n)$, and predict a future response, $Y_0$, given a covariate, ${\bf X}_0$.
+Predominately in literature, a fixed-$X$ assumption has been used with the following understandings:

-(i) The covariate values are fixed while the only randomness comes from the responses $Y_1,\cdots,Y_n$;
+(i) The covariate values are fixed before sampling while the only randomness comes from the responses $Y_1,\dots,Y_n$;

 (ii) There is no other relationship among those covariate values.